 The Deferred Share Unit Plan (the "DSU Plan") was established by the Board in 2010 to grant DSUs under the DSU Plan to certain members of senior management of the Company (the "DSU Participants").
 Each DSU is equivalent in value to one Common Share of the Corporation.
 Following their individual retirement/termination dates, the DSU Participants are entitled to receive cash for each DSU.
-The individual DSU value is based on the average market value of the Common Shares for the five days preceding the retirement/termination date.
+The individual DSU value is based on the average market value of the Common Shares for the five trading days preceding the retirement/termination date.
 In addition, the DSU Participants are entitled to receive dividend distributions in the form of additional DSUs.
 The DSUs follow a graded vesting schedule over three years.
 All dividends paid after this three-year period vest immediately.

-During the year no DSUs were granted to the DSU Participants; 560 additional DSUs were issued to the DSU Participants as a result of dividend distributions; and 12,810 DSUs were cancelled as per the terms of the plan.
-As at the date of this Circular, the aggregate outstanding DSUs is nil.
+During the year no DSUs were granted to DSU Participants; no additional DSUs were issued to the DSU Participants as a result of dividend distributions; and no DSUs were cancelled as per the terms of the plan.
+At the date of this Circular, the aggregate outstanding DSUs was nil.